Hearing loss in adults | Kore whakarongo i roto i te hunga pakeke

 • Do you often need to ask people to repeat what they have said?

-• Do you typically have trouble understanding a conversation or mishear people in a group or in the presence of background noise?
+• Do you have trouble understanding a conversation or mishear people in a group or when there’s background noise?

 • Does it seem that people are regularly not speaking clearly or are mumbling?

-• When watching television do you need to set the volume higher than other people to hear comfortably?
+• When watching television do you need to have the volume higher than other people to hear comfortably?

 • Do you become frustrated or even totally avoid some social occasions because there is too much noise or because you cannot keep up with the conversation?

-• Can you become tired or stressed after you have been listening or in a conversation for an extended time?
+• Do you get tired or stressed after you’ve been listening to, or taking part in, a conversation for a long time?

-• Do you find you need to be close to the speaker at meetings, seminars, restaurants or in religious services to understand?
+• Do you find you need to be close to the person speaking at meetings, seminars, restaurants or in religious services to understand what they're saying?

 • Do you need to maintain eye contact or see people’s faces to understand what they are saying?